History of Persian Egypt: First Egyptian satrapy

+Cambyses II

-Cambyses II became the Pharaoh of Egypt after his successful conquest of Egypt into the Persian Empire.
-In doing so, Cambyses II was given the Pharaoh name of Mesuti Ra, beginning the 27th dynasty (the first Egyptian Satrapy) which lasted from 525 to 404 BC.
-A Pharaoh name was a significant tradition for Egyptian royalty as it highlighted the perception of the pharaoh as being a vessel for the gods, and therefore, a divine being in their own right.
-Though, following the conquest, Cambyses did try to maintain respect for Egyptian culture and traditions, sources suggest that he was unpopular, particularly amongst Egyptian priests, as the subsumption of Egypt into the Persian empire meant the erasure of Egyptian culture as the mainstream.
+Cambyses II was given the regnal name of Mesuti-Ra, beginning the twenty-seventh dynasty of Egypt (and the first satrapy), which lasted from 525 to 404 BC.
+A regnal name for a pharaoh was a significant tradition for Egyptian royalty, as it highlighted the perception of the pharaoh as being a vessel for the gods, and therefore, a divine being in their own right.
+Though, following the conquest, Cambyses did try to maintain respect for Egyptian culture and traditions, sources suggest that he was unpopular, particularly amongst Egyptian priests, as the subsumption of Egypt into the Persian realm meant the effective erasure of Egyptian culture as the mainstream.
 This tension manifested itself by way of the introduction of Persian traditions and norms into Egyptian life and law.
-One of these norms was that Cambyses did not believe that citizens should be taxed to support the temples, as was Egyptian tradition, which further alienated him from the support of Egyptian priests.
+One of these norms was that Cambyses did not believe that citizens should be taxed to support the temples, as was Egyptian tradition, further alienating him from the support of the priesthood.
 Throughout Egyptian history, the temples, and by extension, the priests, were given immense support and a celebrated status.
 Therefore, by posing a threat to the economic support structure of the religious aspect of Egyptian life, Cambyses fundamentally altered a core aspect of Egyptian culture and life.
 Additionally, the conquered Egyptian people were considered secondary, which further disenchanted Cambyses to his newly conquered people.
 In 523 BC, Psammetichus III organized a revolt against the new Persian rule, demonstrating the displeasure amongst the Egyptian people at the commencement of the Achaemenid Empire.
-Supposedly, the revolt was overpowered by the Persian forces and Cambyses consequently saw to the destruction of numerous significant temples as a form of punishment and a demonstration of power, though the veracity of this sequence of events is unconfirmed.
+Supposedly, the revolt was overpowered by the Persian army and Cambyses consequently saw to the destruction of numerous significant temples as a form of punishment and a demonstration of power, though the veracity of this sequence of events is unconfirmed.